ittianyu/BottomNavigationViewEx/README.md

 |getBottomNavigationItemViews|Get private mButtons in mMenuView
 |getCurrentItem|Get the current checked item position.
 |getIconAt|Get icon at position.
+|getItemCount|Get item count.
+|getItemHeight|Get item height.
+|getLargeLabelAt|Get large label at position.
+Each item has tow label, one is large, another is small.
+|getSmallLabelAt|Get small label at position.
+Each item has tow label, one is large, another is small.
 |getMenuItemPosition|Get menu item position in menu.
 Return position if success, -1 otherwise.
 |getOnNavigationItemSelectedListener|Get OnNavigationItemSelectedListener.
 |setCurrentItem|Set the current checked item.
+|setIconSize|Set all item ImageView size.
+|setIconSizeAt|Set all item ImageView size which at position.
 |setIconVisibility|Change the visibility of icon.
+|setItemHeight|Set menu item height.
+|setLargeTextSize|Set all item large TextView size.
+Each item has tow label, one is large, another is small.
+Small one will be shown when item state is normal.
+Large one will be shown when item checked.
+|setSmallTextSize|Set all item small TextView size.
+Each item has tow label, one is large, another is small.
+Small one will be shown when item state is normal.
+Large one will be shown when item checked.
+|setTextSize|Set all item large and small TextView size.
 |setTextVisibility|Change the visibility of text.
 |setupWithViewPager|This method will link the given ViewPager and this BottomNavigationViewEx together so that changes in one are automatically reflected in the other.
 This includes scroll state changes and clicks.